masparasol/payphone-keyboard/README.md

   - Aboard is attached to the back of the red payphone keys with matrix wiring by Jaguar
   - The wires go to a teensy chip on a breadboard
   - We use arduino with a teensy extension/library to run c code
-  - We also use the keybaord library as in this video: https://www.youtube.com/watch?v=H4fkLxeXRiA&
+  - We also use the keyboard library as in this video: https://www.youtube.com/watch?v=H4fkLxeXRiA&
   - The c code uses the teensy digital pins.
 It sets one row to LOW at a time, and then checks for which column on which row is low.
 In this way, the keys can be identified.
 See final.ccp
   - To push to Teensy (flash Teensy) code can be compiled in the ariduino ide, then press the reset button as in the above youtube video ( https://www.youtube.com/watch?v=H4fkLxeXRiA& )